pmunts/arm-mcu/README.txt

-   I am interested in alternatives to the traditional GCC development environment, so you will find here some experiments with [2]Astrobe Oberon, [3]Free Pascal, [4]GNAT Ada, [5]Mbed OS 5, and [6]Mikropascal for ARM microcontrollers.
+   I am interested in alternatives to the traditional GCC development environment, so you will find here some experiments with [2]Astrobe Oberon, [3]Free Pascal, [4]GNAT Ada, [5]ARM Mbed OS, and [6]Mikropascal for ARM microcontrollers.
 I am convinced that the true value of a microcontroller development environment lies in the richness of its software component libraries more than any other factor.
-For this reason, my own work has mostly switched to Mbed OS 5 and Mikropascal, both of which include very extensive component libraries.
+For this reason, my own work has mostly switched to ARM Mbed OS and Mikropascal, both of which include very extensive component libraries.

 News